ryanemmans/reading-notes/js401/class-35.md

 ### Adjacency Matrix

-- Represeneted through a 2-D array.
+- Represented through a 2-D array.
   - If *n* vertices, then *n x n* Boolean matrix
 - Each row / column represents each vertex
   - 1 if there *is* a connection / edge, 0 if there is *no* connection / edge